nvsriram/solana-data-program/README.md

 # Solana Data Program V0

-Solana Data Program is a program that allows users to initialize a _data account_, read and modify its data, and optionally commit it.
+Solana Data Program is a program that allows users to initialize a _data account_, read and modify its data, and optionally finalize it.

 ## Features